Chart Color Schemes

 The latest Census data sees Scone Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, Australian Aboriginal representation was higher than regional averages at 4.8%, while Scottish representation was also notably high at 8.0%.
+Notably, Australian Aboriginal representation was higher than regional averages, at 4.8% versus 6.6%.
+Scottish ancestry also showed a slight overrepresentation, at 8.0% compared to 7.3%.

 Frequently Asked Questions - Diversity